Neighbourhood Small Grants

 1. Cross-Cultural: Connect indigenous and non-indigenous community members to promote cross-cultural learning and understanding.
 Example: community kitchens where stories of food are shared, collaborative arts and crafts workshops where participants exchange their skills and experiences, culture days.

 We are proud to partner with the Vancouver Foundation and the Howard Martin Memorial Fund to fund and deliver Neighbourhood Small Grants in West Vancouver.
+There are 31 communities in BC that participate in this program.
 If your organization is interested in becoming a Neighbour Grants partner, please contact the office.

 - To learn more about eligibility and the application process, visit the Neighbourhood Small Grants website.